Alluxio/alluxio/docs/en/File-System-API.md

 ### IO Options

-Tachyon uses two different storage types: Tachyon managed storage and under storage.
-Tachyon managed storage is the memory, SSD, and/or HDD allocated to Tachyon workers.
+Alluxio uses two different storage types: Alluxio managed storage and under storage.
+Alluxio managed storage is the memory, SSD, and/or HDD allocated to Alluxio workers.
 Under storage is the storage resource managed by the underlying storage system, such as S3, Swift or HDFS.
-Users can specify the interaction with the Tachyon's native storage and under storage through `ReadType` and `WriteType`.
+Users can specify the interaction with the Alluxio's native storage and under storage through `ReadType` and `WriteType`.
-`ReadType` specifies the data read behavior when reading a new file, ie. whether the data should be saved in Tachyon Storage. `WriteType` specifies the data write behavior when writing a new file, ie. whether the data should be written in Tachyon Storage.
+`ReadType` specifies the data read behavior when reading a new file, ie. whether the data should be saved in Alluxio Storage. `WriteType` specifies the data write behavior when writing a new file, ie. whether the data should be written in Alluxio Storage.

 Below is a table of the expected behaviors of `ReadType`.
-Reads will always prefer Tachyon storage over the under storage system.
+Reads will always prefer Alluxio storage over the under storage system.

 <table class="table table-striped">